serokell/blog-posts/Alex and Happy Part 1/article.md

 * [X] link to its user guide
 -->

-Alex is a Haskell tool to generate lexical analyzers (lexers).
+Alex is a Haskell tool to generate lexers.

 This section aims at giving an introduction to Alex and how you can use it to do useful things in conjunction with Happy (explained later).
 Although Alex and Happy are frequently used together, they are independent tools.
 They may be combined with other technologies, so you may, for example, use Alex and Megaparsec together if you prefer.

-You may also want to read the [Alex User Guide](https://haskell-alex.readthedocs.io/en/latest/).

 ### How it works